top of page

 With the Climate Crisis looming, electricity supply agencies around the world want Green Energy Now.
 But, as it stands today, the timing of permissions is frustratingly indeterminant.
 When permission finally comes the pent-up need then still requires more waiting for manufacture.
 There is entirely too much waiting.
 An alternative to such waiting is Windmill Stores.

-Windmill Stores, by offering immediate availability, could corner the market.
-Profitability could be assured.
-More importantly, they would help abate the Climate Crisis.
-After struggling through permitting, financing, and all the other delaying hindrances what organization, we ask rhetorically, wants to additionally wait through turbine ordering and fabrication?
+Windmill Stores, by offering immediate availability, might corner the market.
+Most importantly, they would help abate the Climate Crisis.
+After struggling through permitting, financing, and all the other delaying hindrances, what organization, we ask rhetorically, wants to additionally wait through turbine ordering and fabrication?
 Perhaps none, not when the Windmill Store offers immediate delivery.

-Immediate availability would incentivize orders.
+Immediate availability could incentivize orders.
 Lots of orders would require mass production.
-Mass production generates profits and instigates low prices.
-The Model T got cheaper every year as Henry Ford got rich.
-The country that pioneers Windmill Stores could become the Saudi Arabia of wind.
+Mass production facilitates low prices.
+The Model-T got cheaper every year as Henry Ford got rich.
+The country that pioneers Windmill Stores might become the Saudi Arabia of wind.

 bottom of page